hacdias/hacdias.com/content/2022/12/25/the-island-of-missing-trees/index.md

 ---
-description: 'The Island of Missing Trees by Elif Shafak (ISBN: 9780241988725)'
+title: Read "The Island of Missing Trees" by Elif Shafak
 date: 2022-12-25T11:20:30.172268833+01:00
 categories:
 - readings